Mott the Hoople (novel)

-Mott the Hoople is a 1966 novel by Willard Manus, and is best remembered as providing the name for a British rock group of the 1970s.
+Mott the Hoople is a 1966 novel by Willard Manus and is best remembered as providing the name for a British rock group of the 1970s.

 Overview

-"Hoople", a coinage of the author, refers to Squares, conventional people – those who "make the whole game possible, Christmas Clubs especially, politics, advertising agencies, pay toilets, even popes and mystery novels"."
+The book's title is a modification of "Martha Hoople", the name of a character from the comic strip Our Boarding House, which was widely syndicated in American newspapers from 1921 to 1984.
+In the context of the book, the author uses the word "Hoople" to refer to squares, conventional people – those who "make the whole game possible, Christmas Clubs especially, politics, advertising agencies, pay toilets, even popes and mystery novels"."

 Protagonist Norman Mott is not a Hoople, and has various adventures in the comic novel, which is a contemporary commentary on religion, war and peace, the South, race, and so forth.

 Plot

 Norman Mott, a young man and not a Hoople, has a number of picaresque adventures.

 Facing a prison sentence for refusing to be drafted into the Vietnam War, he takes a job (despite his abhorrence of regular employment) as a ticket taker for a traveling amusement fair.
 He moves into a boarding house where his friend Frank Pappas and two girls, midget Dolly and German immigrant Ulla, live.
 He has an affair with Dolly (despite already having a girlfriend, Sandra) and rejects Ulla.

 He cures Sandra of her fear of sex, then spends the next year and a half in prison, which he describes as comparable to working for a major corporation, except that "here they don’t let you out at night."

 After release from prison, Mott, now addicted to tranquilizer pills, returns to New York.
 He wanders around the city, and visits Pappas, who now works for quack evangelist Reverend Smiley Harley Gurrey.
 Ulla is also present, and after sleeping with Reverend Gurrey (which Pappas surreptitiously photographs) she unsuccessfully tries to induce Mott to murder her.

 Mott then accompanies an African-American friend on a road trip through the southern US, where they experience racist harassment.
-Mott then joins Sandra and her parents (Ethel and Spencer) in Florida, Ethel being a follower of Reverent Gurrey.
+Mott then joins Sandra and her parents (Ethel and Spencer) in Florida, Ethel being a follower of Reverend Gurrey.
 Mott reluctantly accepts a job at Spencer's department store chain; he dulls his unhappiness with the work and with becoming a Hoople using alcohol and tranquilizers.
 He asks Sandra to marry him.

 Mott is invited to dinner with Sandra, Ethel, and Reverend Gurrey, where the latter two attempt to convert him to Christianity.
 Mott then facetiously attempts to convert them to Judaism, and, finally angered as Gurrey begins to say grace, begins to recite a Hebrew prayer, realizing that "I had arrived as an atheist, but they had made me a Jew."